 - Is best ordered from a reputable supplier who can deliver straight to your door.

 - When grass arrives, stack rolls in a shady spot and if they appear dry, sprinkle with water.

 - Aim to lay the grass within a day of delivery – if laying is delayed, open the rolls and water.
 Don’t worry if they turn slightly yellow, they should quickly green-up once laid.

-- If the weather is mild over winter the grass will begin to grow.
-Trim it lightly, keeping the mower blades set high.
+- Trim it lightly, keeping the mower blades set to high.